davidhuynhgit/PowerBI_HospitalER/README.md

 # 🏥 Hospital Emergency Room Analysis - Power BI Dashboard
 ## 📌 Project Overview
-This Power BI project analyzes sales data for ... to provide actionable insights into various aspects of ... performance.
-The dashboard helps the ... track... performance across different aspects and time periods.
+This Power BI project analyzes emergency room (ER) data to provide actionable insights into patients' visits, waiting time, and satisfaction.
+The dashboard helps hospital administrators and medical staff monitor ER performance, optimize resource allocation, and improve patient care by identifying trends in admissions, and peak visit periods.

 ## ❓ Problem Statement
-...
+The hospital's emergency room (ER) is experiencing challenges in patient admission management and operational efficiency.
+Key areas of concern include:
+- Patient Visit Trends – Understanding daily, weekly, and seasonal fluctuations in ER visits.
+- Wait Time Management – Analyzing the time patients spend before receiving treatment and its impact on patient satisfaction.
+- Demographic Insights – Evaluating patient distribution by age, gender, and race to ensure equitable healthcare access.
+- Department Referrals – Understanding which departments receive the most ER patients and the relationship with waiting time and satisfactions.
+- Peak Hours & Resource Allocation – Identifying high-traffic periods to optimize staff scheduling and medical resource allocation.

-The goal is to analyze these aspects to **identify key ... and areas for improvement**.
+The goal is to analyze these factors using a Power BI dashboard to improve ER efficiency, reduce waiting times, enhance resource planning, and ultimately provide better patient care. 🚑📊

 ## 🛠️ Skills Demonstrated
 -	**Power BI** for data visualization, modeling, and analysis.
 ## 📊 Dataset Information